Statutory Committees

 • NC CGIA Staff Support: Colleen Kiley

-Working Group for Enhanced Emergency Response – This group identifies ways to make data sharing more efficient before and during events and to engage more GIS professionals in technical support for emergency response.
+Working Group for Enhanced Emergency Response (WGEER) – This group identifies ways to make data sharing more efficient before and during events and to engage more GIS professionals in technical support for emergency response.
+To join the WGEER please contact Brett Spivey.

 Working Group for Building Footprints (SMAC) – This group develops update and maintenance plans, investigates funding sources and tests methods for more efficient building footprint extraction.